 - People who had their first dose through a GP service should be invited for their second dose through the same GP service.

 - People who had their first dose at a Hospital Hub site should be invited or be able to book their second dose at the same location.

 - There are other circumstances in which it may be appropriate for a patient to receive their second dose in a different location to their first dose, for example, discharged outpatients, students, doctors in training on rotation to hospitals, people who have become housebound or moved into a care home since their first dose, or

 patients who have moved to a new house to somewhere a long way away from where they had their first dose.

-Unpaid carers who are eligible under JCVI priority group 6 are now being invited to receive their first COVID-19 vaccination.
+Unpaid carers are eligible under JCVI priority group 6 and are eligible to receive a COVID-19 vaccination now.

-All eligible unpaid carers who are known to the health and social care system will be contacted by the NHS when it’s their turn to receive the vaccine, and will be given information about how they should access their vaccination either at their local GP-led service, pharmacy or at a large vaccination centre.
+All eligible unpaid carers known to the health and social care system have been contacted by the NHS with information about how they to access their vaccination either at their local GP-led service, pharmacy or at a large vaccination centre.

 You must be over 18 to book using the national booking service and you will need to provide:

 The JCVI defines clinically vulnerable people as those with: